Draghi says euro zone faces long road to recovery

 But he added that there was no alternative to continued budget cuts.

-In testimony to the European Parliament, Draghi also said the ECB’s new bond-purchase programme for troubled countries such as Spain would provide a backstop to avoid “destructive scenarios” in the 17-country euro zone.
+In testimony to the European Parliament, Draghi also said the ECB’s new bond-purchase program for troubled countries such as Spain would provide a backstop to avoid “destructive scenarios” in the 17-country euro zone.

 The ECB agreed the plan last month and financial markets are now looking for any signs Spain might make a formal aid request that would trigger intervention in bond markets.

 Many hope that could be the beginning of the end of the most acute phase of Europe’s debt problems.
-But even with the programme, Draghi said the euro zone faced tough times ahead.
+But even with the program, Draghi said the euro zone faced tough times ahead.

 “Some things have improved in the last to two or three months, but I think the road ahead is still long and it’s uphill,” Draghi told the European Parliament’s Economic and Monetary Affairs Committee.